john0248/surfs_up/README.md

 The good news from our queries is that most likely the temperature is favorable year around for ice cream and surfing.

 In order to get a more complete picture of weather, here are two additional queries to perform for June and December:
-1. Find out how often it rains during these months.
+1. Find out how often it rains.
 2. Possible explore other weather sites close to the shops location to collect data from.